SlimHintz/bait-n-switch/README.md

 My matrix that I used had over 50k rows and over 300k columns so it was very important that I use a statistical model that can evaluate quickly.
 To that end, I decdied to use Naive Bayes and Logistic Regression.
 I did try other models, SVM, random forest, XGboost, but none were as good in the current contexct as naive bayes.

+### The Model
+I tried a variety of models but only two satisfied the business need of being light weight and fast as well as performing well on my performance metrics:
+- `Logistic Regression`
+- `Multinomial Naive Bayes`

 ### Evaluation
 ![img](./src/images/baselinef1.png)